 The word "Mass" is from the Latin "missa", or missio, meaning "dismissal", from the fact that its two parts, that for the Catechumens (converts under instruction of the Faith in order to be baptized) and that for the faithful, were formerly terminated with a striking ceremony of dismissal.
 The sending away of the people at the end of the sacred function survives in the "Ite, missa est," i.e. "Go, the Mass is ended."

 The Holy Sacrifice of the Mass is the unbloody sacrifice of the Body and Blood of Christ.
 It is substantially the same as the bloody sacrifice of the cross, and was instituted by Our Lord Jesus Christ at the Last Supper on the first Holy Thursday evening, just as He was entering upon His Passion.
 Then it was that He changed bread and wine into His most holy Body and Blood, and offered them in sacrifice, giving at the same time to His Apostles and their successors the power and the command to continue this sacred action in commemoration of Him to the end of time.

 Contrary to what the Modernists illegally holed up in Rome [the usurpers] would like to have innocent souls to believe; The Roman Latin Rite ("Tridentine") Mass was never abrogated.
-It cannot be forbidden as His Holiness Pope St. Pius V infallibly decreed on July 14th, 1570 A.D. in His timeless Encyclical Quo Primum:
+His Holiness Pope St. Pius V, infallibly decreed on July 14th, 1570 A.D., in His timeless Encyclical Quo Primum:

-If you are looking to attend an approbated Tridentine Latin Mass (Pius V Missal) and/or receive the Traditional Sacraments in your area of the U.S or abroad, please contact the webmaster, at this email info@StGemma.com for Mass times and/or more information.
+If you are looking to attend an approbated Tridentine Latin Mass (Pius V Missal) and/or receive the Traditional Sacraments in your area of the U.S or abroad, please contact the webmaster, at this email info@StGemma.com for more information.

 Begin with the...